josescuderoh/Kaggle-HousePrices/README.md

 # Kaggle-HousePrices

-This a repository for the Kaggle House Prices Challenge described [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).
+This a repository for the Kaggle House Prices Challenge for advanced regression techniques described [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

 ## File descriptions